-The $T_1$ relaxation is the recovery of the magnetization along the z-axis and is illustrated in Figure 2.11.
-This relaxation is typically caused by coupling to the electronic spin of free electrons within the material (i.e. dangling bonds, paramagnetic impurities, dopants, impurities).
-In pure, crystalline materials, the $T_1$ relaxation is very long and can take minutes or even hours for full recovery of the magnetization to the z-axis [66].
+The $T_1$ relaxation is the recovery of the magnetization along the z-axis and is illustrated in Figure 4.10.
+This relaxation is typically caused by coupling to the electronic spin of free electrons within the material (i.e., dangling bonds, paramagnetic impurities, dopants, impurities).
+In pure, crystalline materials, the $T_1$ relaxation is very long and can take minutes or even hours for full recovery of the magnetization to the z-axis [88].
 The $T_2$ relaxation, on the other hand, is more complex and may be affected by many factors.
 One such cause will be explained simply here for the sake of brevity.
-The first is related to the precession of the nuclear spin and is depicted in Figure 2.12.
-After the RF pulse is turned off, the magnetization is aligned along the +y-axis, and the nuclear spins begin to precess about the z-axis.
+The first is related to the precession of the nuclear spin and is depicted in Figure 4.11: After the RF pulse is turned off, the magnetization is aligned along the +y-axis, and the nuclear spins begin to precess about the z-axis.
 If we consider here H nuclei in the tetrahedral site in yttrium dihydride, all H nuclei should be precessing at the same frequency.
-However, some of the hydrogen atoms many be in close proximity to a vacancy or an impurity atom, which disturbs the local magnetic field [66].
+However, some of the hydrogen atoms many be in close proximity to a vacancy or an impurity atom, which disturbs the local magnetic field, $B{loc}$ [88].
 The frequency then becomes:

-$$\omega = \gamma (\mathbf{B}0 + \mathbf{B}{\rm loc}) (1)$$
+$$\omega = \gamma (B_0 + B{loc}) \tag{21}$$

 There is then a loss in phase coherence between the unaffected spins and the affected spins.
-After some time, the H nuclei are resonating at their own frequency, which is due to the differences in the local magnetic field [66].
+After some time, the $^{1}$ H nuclei are resonating at their own frequency, which is due to the differences in the local magnetic field [88].
 An analogy for this phenomenon is that of runners in a marathon.
 Before the race, all runners are lined up, and initially after the start, all competitors are running at the same speed.
-After time t, some of the runners will be going at a faster pace whereas other will be running at a slower pace.
+After time t, some of the runners will be going at a faster pace.
 Towards the end of the race, the runners are randomly dispersed throughout the racetrack due to their various speeds.
 Another factor that leads to loss of phase coherence is mobility of the nuclei since hopping from one site to another will drastically change the local magnetic field, and this will lead to a change in the $T_2$ relative to the case of non-mobile species.

-Figure 2.12: Loss of coherence of magnetization in the x-y plane after an RF pulse is applied.
+Figure 4.11: Loss of coherence of magnetization in the x-y plane after an RF pulse is applied.

-The $T_2$ relaxation time can be approximated as the inverse of the width of the spectral peak.
-Therefore, if the nuclei in yttrium dihydride become mobile, the $T_2$ will be affected, thus changing the peak width of the observed signal.
-This allows the study of material dynamics since the mobility of a species can be related to the $T_2$ .
-The dynamics can be studied by solid-state, variable temperature (VT) NMR and has been applied broadly to determine the rotational dynamics in ionic liquids and glasses [67], [68], the glass transition temperature of glasses and hopping transport in ionic conductors and cathode materials [69], [70].
+The T2 relaxation time can be approximated as the inverse of the width of the spectral peak.
+Therefore, if the nuclei in yttrium dihydride become mobile, the T2 will be affected, thus changing the peak width of the observed signal.
+This allows the study of material dynamics since the mobility of a species can be related to the T2.
+The dynamics can be studied by solid-state, variable temperature (VT) NMR and has been applied broadly to determine the rotational dynamics in ionic liquids and glasses [89], [90], the glass transition temperature of glasses and hopping transport in ionic conductors and cathode materials [91], [92].